CE0Alex/jam-manager/README.md

+# Jam Manager (Supabase Version)

+This is the Supabase-integrated version of Jam Manager, migrated from localStorage to Supabase for data persistence.
+The application now supports:

+- Cloud-based data storage with Supabase PostgreSQL
+- Local data fallback if connection fails
+- Fixed scheduling bugs for better reliability
+- Improved timezone handling
+- Standardized conflict detection

+## Migration Details

+The original localStorage-based app has been migrated to use Supabase as the backend.
+Key changes:

+- Added Supabase client and utilities in `src/lib/supabase/`
+- Updated AppContext.tsx to use Supabase for CRUD operations
+- Fixed scheduling functionality bugs
+- Added data conversion utilities between frontend and Supabase models

+---

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.